mikeyaworski/Utility-Discord-Bot/README.md

     ```
     https://discord.com/api/oauth2/authorize?client_id=<YOUR_CLIENT_ID>&permissions=261419429111&scope=bot
     ```
-    And the bot token will need to be used as the `DISCORD_BOT_TOKEN` environment variable on both Heroku and in your `.env` file (see the section below).
+    The bot token and client ID will need to be used as the `DISCORD_BOT_TOKEN` and `DISCORD_BOT_CLIENT_ID` environment variable on both Heroku and in your `.env` file (see the section below).

 1. Go to https://heroku.com and create an app (free version is fine).
 This bot will actually ping itself every 20 minutes so that the bot does not sleep automatically.
 When configuring the dyno, you can use `web npm start`.

 1. Add the Postgres add-on to your Heroku app: https://elements.heroku.com/addons/heroku-postgresql.
 This add-on will automatically add a `DATABASE_URL` config variable to your app, which the code uses to connect to your database.
 Easy!

 1. Go to Settings for your Heroku app and start adding Config Vars.
+    - Add one with the name `DISCORD_BOT_CLIENT_ID` and the value with the value that I asked you to copy in step 2.
     - Add one with the name `DISCORD_BOT_TOKEN` and the value with the value that I asked you to copy in step 2.
     - Add another for `ENVIRONMENT` = `production`
     - Add another for `NPM_CONFIG_PRODUCTION` = `false`